Documentation

 Incident Management

 PingZen automatically creates incidents when monitors go DOWN and resolves them when they recover.
-You can group similar incidents, add comments, and track history.
+You can update statuses, add comments, and track the full timeline.

 Auto Detection